BarryBlock88/Insecure-Dangereux_site/README.md

 The Website was tested on Firefox, Google Chrome, Microsoft Edge and Safari browsers.
 #### Issues Found

-- Bootstrap with customization was a challange but it worked out after some intensive Research.
+- Bootstrap with customisation was a challenge, but it worked out after some intensive research.
-- The text on the main nav in mobile dropdown view did not show on some devices but after hovering over it began to become visible.
+The text on the primary nav in the mobile dropdown view did not show on some devices, but it became visible after hovering.

 ## Deployment
 The site was developed in GitPod and pushed to the following remote GitHub repository - (https://github.com/BarryBlock88/Insecure-Dangereux_site)
 ##### The following GIT commands were used throughout deployment:

-1. git status ------ used to check the status of files and to see which have been modified.
+1. git add. -to move files to the stage before commit.
-2. git add . ------ to to move files to the stage before commit.
+2. git commit - to commit the files in Gitpod, insert text on the main terminal instead of in brackets as in previous versions.
-3. git commit ------- to commit the files in gitpod, insert text on the main terminal instead of in brackets as in pervious versions.
+3. git push - to push the files to the master branch of your GitHub repository.
-4. git push ------ to push the files to the master branch of your GitHub repository.
+4. git pull - on occasion when the push showed an error.

 ### Hosting on GitHub Pages
-- This site is hosted using GitHub pages, deployed directly from the master branch. - LIVE SITE
+- This site is hosted on GitHub pages, deployed directly from the repositories master branch. - LIVE SITE
-- The following steps were taken to complete the hosting process.
+- The hosting process was completed via the following steps.
 - Log into GitHub.
 - Choose the relevant repository
 - Go to settings of that repository (the far right tab)